angular/components/guides/theming-your-components.md

 ## Using colors from a palette
-You can consume the theming functions and Material palette from the `@angular/material/theming`.
+You can consume the theming functions and Material palette from `@angular/material/theming`.
 You can use the `mat-color` function to extract a specific color from a palette.
 For example:

 ```scss
 // Import theming functions